Coronavirus (Covid-19) Frequently Asked Questions

 No. However, if your personal circumstances meant you were not in a position (temporarily) to continue with your research, a funded extension will be considered.
 Please see the Extensions section below for more details on the extension process.

 No. However, if your personal circumstances meant you were not in a position to (temporarily) continue with your postdoc, a ‘no-cost’ extension will be allowed.
-We are awaiting guidance from UKRI regarding the possibility of funded extensions for Postdoctoral Fellows.
+Furthermore, on 27th June 2020, UKRI announced a fund to provide UK organisations with resources to sustain UKRI grant-funded research and fellowships affected by Covid-19.
+You should approach your host institution for further information.

 Now that HEI campuses have closed, there is an expectation that University staff will continue working from home.
 As such it is expected that you would also continue with your PhD research while your home institution’s campus remains closed.
 Please make sure you check with your home institution regarding their remote working guidance.
 If your personal circumstances meant you were not in a position to (temporarily) continue with your research, a funded extension will be considered.
 Please see the Extensions section for more information.